TumorPred: A Computational Framework Implemented via an R/Shiny Web Application for Parameter Estimation and Sensitivity Analysis in Compartmental Brain Modeling: Software description

 Drug penetration into and distribution within the four CNS compartments are driven by the plasma drug concentration–time profile.
+The application allows users to upload structured input files containing time-series plasma data and parameter values.
+These data are processed within the server to perform simulations, sensitivity analysis, and parameter estimation in a unified workflow.
 We assume user has a set of state vector observations available for parameter estimation.
 Therefore, the user input file (.csv) must contain the following data columns: time, plasma, observed data for each compartment, and optionally, a set of parameter values (if the user wishes to perform a sensitivity analysis independently of parameter estimation).
 A sample input file can be accessed through the GUI of TumorPred; it contains data gathered from the Simcyp Simulator following the oral administration of a single 10 mg dose of abemaciclib drug.
 Note that the user must retain the original column names in the input file, as the server relies on them to read and process the data upon submission.
+Upon submitting the data, Module 1 allows users to perform model simulations.
+The results include an estimated drug concentration data table, concentration-time plots, and key pharmacokinetic parameters (Cmax, Tmax, and AUC), all of which can be viewed and downloaded.
+For demonstration purposes, a sample input file is available through the GUI; this sample can be used in place of the user's own data.